Welcome to the Global Engagement Committee

 Q. Is there a template for writing a Matthews Fund proposal?

-A. There is no template.
+A. There is no template for a proposal.
 Please refer to the webpage for the particular funding stream of interest, i.e., Education and Training, Research or Clinical, for details of the sections to be included.
+We do have a template for the required budget as noted below and on the webpage for the particular funding streams.

 Q. We are one paragraph over the 4-page limit, due to the reference list.
 Will that be acceptable, or should we cut down?